- Museum Collections

 - Define the conditions and procedures for permanent removal of objects from the Museum collections.

 These policies are concerned principally with the Museum’s scientific archival research collections, herein after referred to as ‘research collections’, maintained by our scientific divisions.
 However, unless explicitly excluded below or by lending agencies’ conditions, these policies also apply to the smaller collections maintained by Exhibits and Public Programs, and to objects exhibited by the Exhibits and Public Programs regardless of whether or not they are from the research collections, borrowed from outside sources, or specially purchased for that purpose.

 The following definitions apply:

-- ‘Collection’ is an assemblage of anthropological, biological, and geological objects acquired, accessioned, and conserved because of their scientific and historic significance and educational value.
+- ‘Collections’ are assemblages of anthropological, biological, and geological objects acquired, accessioned, and conserved because of their scientific and historic significance and educational value.

-- ‘Object’ encompasses all collection materials, including, but not limited to, specimens, artifacts, articles, photographs, illustrations, drawings, archival and library materials, field notes and records, and exhibits.
+- ‘Object’ encompasses all collection materials, including, but not limited to, specimens, artifacts, articles, photographs, illustrations, drawings, archival and library materials, data and digital resources, field notes and records, and exhibits.